chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 1. The Cache-Control header is present, has a "max-age" response directive that is greater than or equal to MIN_VALIDITY_WINDOW, and does not have a "no-store" or "private" directive.

-If the response is valid, the response is stored in the mirror's cache.
 Mirrors purge this cache when the response is no longer valid according to the Cache-Control headers.

 To complete the client request, the mirror then encodes the response using Binary HTTP {{BHTTP}} and returns it to the client in a response.
 The mirror response incldues a